 - Be 18 and older.
 Younger visitors will not be allowed except under extraordinary circumstances.

 Note: No animals except for service animals are permitted at this time.
 The restriction includes pet therapy animals.

 Violation of any of these rules may result in your removal from our facility.

 How can I stay connected with family members or friends who are in the hospital?

 We encourage family members and friends to use alternative ways to interact with patients during this time.
 Here are some ideas:

-- Talking on the phone, even just for a few minutes, can make everyone feel connected
+- Talk on the phone, if even just for a few minutes can make everyone feel connected

 - Use chat to share memes and the latest news

-- Schedule a Google hangout for the whole family
+- Schedule Google Hangouts for the whole family